 – If you upload images to the website, including your user profile, comments forms, contact forms, etc., you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.

-– Our security software analyzes IP address, location and behavior data, and may send information to site administrators.
-In order to check login activity and potentially block fraudulent attempts, the following information is used: attempting user’s IP address, attempting user’s email address/username, and all IP-related HTTP headers attached to the attempting user.
+– Our security software analyzes IP address, location, and behavior data, and may send information to site administrators.
+In order to check login activity and potentially block fraudulent attempts, the following information is used: attempting the user’s IP address, attempting the user’s email address/username, and all IP-related HTTP headers attached to the attempting user.

 – We maintain an activity log that tracks login attempts/actions, post and page update and publish actions, comment/pingback submission and management actions, plugin and theme management actions, widget updates, user management actions, and the modification of other various site settings and options.
 Information collected may include user email address, user role, user login, user display name, user ID, the activity to be recorded, and the timestamp of the activity.
 Some activities may also include the actor’s IP address and user agent.